nus-cs1010/2324-s1/docs/14-array.md

 since we are just passing in the pointer to a `long` variable.
 Using `long *x` is a perfectly valid (and common) C syntax for passing in an array, it is just not as readable since we can't tell if `x` is meant to be just an address to a variable, or meant to be an array.

-Array decay works everywhere, not just during argument passing to a function.
+Array decay works everywhere, not just during argument-passing to a function.

 Suppose we write